CIG-UCL/polaffini/README.md

 `-omit_labs 2 41` will omit those labels for POLAFFINI as they are too big (whole left and right white matter) so taking their centroids is a bit meaningless.\

-## Training a new registration model from scratch
+## 2. Training a new registration model from scratch

-### 1. POLAFFINI and data preparation
+### a.
+POLAFFINI and data preparation
 The `dwarp_public/script/init_polaffini.py` script is designed to carry out 2 tasks:
  - Perform POLAFFINI.
  - Prepare the data for training: resizing, intensity normalization, one-hot encoding for segmentations...